Codex Sangallensis 48: Text

-The Latin version seems a mixture of the Vulgate with Old Latin Itala, and altered and accommodated to the Greek as to be of little critical value.

-The interlinear Latin text of the codex is remarkable for its alternative readings in almost every verse, e.g. uxorem vel coniugem for την γυναικα in Matthew 1:20.

 History

-The codex was written in the West, possibly in the St. Gallen monastery, by an Irish monk in the 9th century.
-It can not be dated earlier, because it has a reference to the (heretical) opinions of Gottschalk at Luke 13:24 and John 12:40.
+The earliest history of the manuscript is unknown, however it is likely that it was written in the West, possibly by an Irish monk in the St. Gallen monastery at some point during the 9th century.
+It can not be dated earlier, because it has a reference to the (heretical) opinions of Gottschalk of Orbais (died 868) at Luke 13:24 and John 12:40.

-Siglum Δ was given to it by Scholz.

-It was examined by Martin Gerbert (1773), Scholz, Rettig, J. Rendel Harris, Oscar von Gebhardt.
+The siglum Δ was given to it by biblical scholar Johann Scholz.
+It was examined by Martin Gerbert (1773), Scholz, H. C. M. Rettig, biblical scholar J. Rendel Harris, and Oscar von Gebhardt.
 Rettig thought that Codex Sangallensis is a part of the same manuscript as Codex Boernerianus.

-The text of the codex was edited by H. C. M. Rettig in 1836, but with some mistakes (e.g. in Luke 21:32 οφθαλμους instead of αδελφους).
-There are references made to the opinions of Gottschalk († 866) in Luke 13:24; John 12:40, and to Hand Aragon († 941).
+The text of the codex was edited and published by Rettig in 1836, but with some mistakes (e.g. in Luke 21:32 οφθαλμους (eyes) instead of αδελφους (brothers)).

-The codex is located in the Abbey library of St. Gallen (48) at St. Gallen.
+There are references made to the opinions of Gottschalk (died 868) in Luke 13:24; John 12:40, and to Hand Aragon (died 941).
+The codex is currently located in the Abbey library of St. Gallen (shelf number 48) at St. Gallen in Switzerland.